'You took our father': Family held vigil for Rogers Park, Chicago shooting victim

-Police said he was shot in the chest, and while he was able to return fire the gunman was not hit.
-The suspect, who had ridden a bicycle to the store, fled on foot, CPD said.
+Khamo was shot in the chest, police said.
+CPD said he was able to return fire, but the gunman was not hit.
+The suspect rode a bicycle to the store but left on foot, police said.

 Chicago fire crews took Khamo to St. Francis hospital in critical condition, but he later died.